 It is the sum of financial compensation earned in the comeback of an investment made.

-On-page optimization usually consists of writing high-quality content, use of the keywords in content naturally, writing catchy blog post titles, meta tags, description and making web pages mobile friendly etc.
+On-page optimization usually consists of writing high-quality content, use of keywords in the content naturally, writing catchy blog post titles, meta tags, descriptions, making web pages mobile-friendly, etc.

-Once on-page seo has been done creatively, its time to spend some time to get high rank for your website in search engine by way of some online marketing techniques such as guest blogging, backlink building, blog commenting and web 2.1 etc.
+Once on-page SEO has been done creatively, it’s time to spend some time to get a high rank for your website in search engines by way of some online marketing techniques such as guest blogging, backlink building, blog commenting, and web 2.1, etc.

 Off-page SEO helps you to bring search engine traffic to your website or blog.

-The core purpose of native advertising is to make advertisement feel like the original part of the content or website where the advertisement placed.
+The core purpose of native advertising is to make the advertisement feel like the original part of the content or website where the advertisement is placed.

 The basic purpose of using no-follow links on a web page is to tell the search engine crawlers not to pass any value or credit to the link in order to prevent spammy activity that may harm the repute of the website which is using that link.